Danjb1/d2-plunder/docs/IDEAS.md

  - Item you can't actually equip, purely for Iron Golem (lots of chance to cast)
  - Baal's Tooth
  - Spellbook - shield that does nothing except give you a skill?
+ - Jewel that adds sockets to an item - Socketed (3) - is it possible??

 ## Features